Misto0o/FTC6183-Offseason-Kristian/README.md

 - **Kristian**
 - **Luke (helping with offseason and guiding me how to go about things)**

-We are both using this time to **refactor, test, and improve the robot code** before the next season.
+We are both using this time to **refactor, test, and improve the robot code** before the next season